-Results 1–10 of 23 for "Curriculum"X related to "Revisiting philosophy with fMRI" Refine Your Search Refine Your Search TopicEducation (80)Learning & memory (12)HIV & AIDS (9)Children (6)Personality (5) 13 more... [+] Testing issues (5)Race (2)Schizophrenia (2)Sleep (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Maitland, Laura (3)Dwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2) 34 more... [+] Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Duda, John J. (1)Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. D. Jr. (1)Fernald, P. S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1) 8 more... [+] Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
+Results 1–10 of 23 for "Curriculum"X related to "Revisiting philosophy with fMRI" Refine Your Search Refine Your Search TopicEducation (19)Children (5)Learning & memory (4)Personality (4)Race (2) 5 more... [+] Bullying (1)HIV & AIDS (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dwyer, Carol (1)Graham, Sandra (1)Jeffrey, Jill (1) 8 more... [+] Kalichman, Seth (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Semrud-Clikeman, Margaret (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum 3.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 4.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 5.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 7.Activity 3.2: Balance SensitivityWhen cues from either our vision or our sense of equilibrium inform us that we are losing balance, we make compensatory motor adjustments that return us to a balanced state.Curriculum 8.Activity 2.3: The Pulfrich Pendulum Effect: When To and Fro Is RoundaboutThis simple demonstration evokes a powerful illusion of movement or, more specifically, a perceived misdirection of movement.Curriculum 9.Exercise/Discussion TopicsStudents can discuss media violence, personality traits and cognitive theories.Curriculum 10.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 7.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 8.Exercise/Discussion TopicsStudents can discuss media violence, personality traits and cognitive theories.Curriculum 9.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 10.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Curriculum"X related to "Revisiting philosophy with fMRI"